 - Gaining proficiency in joint aspiration and analysis of joint effusion

-- Nonoperative management of contusions, sprains, and strains
+- Gaining experience in non-operative management of contusions, sprains, and strains

 - Learning basic casting splinting skills

-- Injection/aspiration of tendon sheaths, joints, and bursae.
+- Performing injection/aspiration of tendon sheaths, joints, and bursae

-- Residents learn to prescribe appropriate exercises for strength training and evaluate and manage sports-related and recreational injuries.
+- Learning to prescribe appropriate exercises for strength training and evaluating and managing sports-related and recreational injuries

-- Basic interpretation of x-rays, and appreciation of the role of consultants in managing these conditions is taught.
+- Gaining basic interpretation of x-rays and appreciating the role of consultants in managing these conditions

-- Clinical rotations take place with a general orthopedic surgeon, a hand surgeon, a primary care sports medicine physician, a chiropractor, and a podiatrist.
+- Clinical rotations take place within general orthopedics, physical medicine and rehabilitation, hand surgery, primary care sports medicine, and podiatry.

 - Splinting and bracing

-- To demonstrate competency in the evaluation of college students with athletic injuries from intramural, self-organized, and varsity activities.
+- Evaluation of college students with athletic injuries from intramural, self-organized, and varsity activities

-- Residents learn and implement return-to-play criteria and functional testing for specific injuries and conditions, understand the strategies and techniques to perform a complete exam of the major joints and advance their understanding of radiologic studies of sports injuries.
+- Understanding of the strategies and techniques to perform a complete exam of the major joints

-- Residents also learn to interact with allied health professionals including physical therapists and certified athletic trainers (ATCs) in the development of a rehabilitation program for each injured athlete.
+- Interaction with allied health professionals including physical therapists and certified athletic trainers (ATCs) in the development of a rehabilitation program for each injured athlete